jordyn-young/jordyn-young.github.io/_pages/publications.md

 Hunt, M.G., Marx, R., Lipson, C., & **Young, J.** (2018).
 No More FOMO: Limiting Social Media Decreases Loneliness and Depression.
 Journal of Social and Clinical Psychology.

 **Workshop Papers**

+Monselise, M. & **Young, J.** (2023).
+User Ownership of Content on Reddit: Examining the Impact of the Change in Developer Terms for Various Stakeholders.
+Multi-Stakeholder Privacy and Safety on Content Creation Platforms: A Workshop at DIS 2023.
+ACM DIS Conference on Designing Interactive Systems, 2023.

 **Young, J.** (2023).
 Exploring Proactive Interventions to Prevent Toxic Content.
 Combating Toxicity, Harassment, and Abuse in Online Social Spaces: A Workshop at CHI 2023.
 ACM CHI Conference on Human Factors in Computing Systems, 2023.